-Apart from Ideas that pass with a simple majority when at least 1000 students have voted, any contentious Idea will drop a grade when scored.
+Apart from Ideas that pass with a simple majority when at least 1000 students have voted, any contentious Idea will drop a star when scored.

 Any Idea that would lead to disaffiliating with an External Organisation requires a vote of at least 1000 students and will be decided by simple majority of those voting.

-The members of the Executive are elected by the whole student body and have been given a mandate to make important decisions about The SU as a result.
-Because of this, they have the ability to automatically pass Student Ideas as long as they can be carried out without opposition or detriment to other students.
+The members of the Executive are the Presidents and Part-Time Officers and are elected by the whole student body.
+They have been given a mandate to make important decisions about The SU as a result.
+Because of this, they have the ability to veto any ideas they do not feel are in the best interests of the student body.

 student council meeting